The following Faculty-specific procedures are intended to supplement, not duplicate or replace, the University-level policies or procedures.

 Month-end financial statements must be reviewed for accuracy and completeness; errors should be reported to Finance, Human Resources, Procurement and Contract Services or the unit initiating the transaction (e.g. Retail Services).

-What is published in Unit4 is final unless any errors are corrected and disputes resolved within the time frame allowed by Finance before the publication of annual finacial statements at the end of the fiscal year.
+What is published in Unit4 is final unless any errors are corrected, and disputes resolved within the time frame allowed by Finance before the publication of annual financial statements at the end of the fiscal year.

 The University procedure makes it necessary to review and identify any errors in expense reports within four months of a transactions.
-This rule is applicable to both salary and non-salary expenses irrespective of the fund; operating, research, trust, or endowment.
-Any requests for expense correction outside of this time window may not be accepted by Finance or Payroll, as the case may be, at their discretion.
+This rule is applicable to both salary and non-salary expenses irrespective of the fund: operating, research, trust, or endowment.
+Any requests for expense correction outside of this time window may not be accepted by Finance or Payroll at their discretion.

-- Chair/Director/Associate Dean - The minimum recommended frequency to review department/school expenses and budgetary position by Chair/Director/Associate Dean is once each term.
+- Chair/Director/Associate Dean (Unit Head) - The minimum recommended frequency to review department/school expenses and budgetary position by the Unit Head is once each term.
 The frequency should be pre-established and maintained.

 Evidence of monthly and other periodic review should be established by signature and date on appropriate Unit4 reports and maintained chronologically for audit purposes.
-When the accounting reports are reviewed and discussed with the Chair/Director/Associate Dean, signature of the Chair/Director/Associate Dean on the reviewed document would be required.
+When accounting reports are reviewed and discussed with the Unit Head, signature of that Unit Head on the reviewed document would be required.

 The aim of salary expenses review is to ensure that the faculty, staff, and students are paid the agreed amounts using the correct accounts during the relevant pay periods.
 If the amounts paid are different from what is communicated to payroll (or GSPA for scholarships) then payroll (or GSPA as appropriate) needs to be notified immediately to rectify the error.
 If the error is in the account or the work order and activity combination used, then the prescribed form for salary error corrections should be used.